PS2Sanctuary/Sanctuary.Census/docs/migrating-from-census.md

 Filtering (searching, querying) is fully supported.

 Unsupported commands:
+- `c:exactMatchFirst`.
 - `c:resolve`.
-- `c:exactMatchFirst`.
 - `c:retry`.

 Command behaviour differences:
 - `c:limit` is set to `100` by default, and has a maximum value of `10 000`.
 - `c:limitPerDB` simply overrides `c:limit`.
 - `c:join` allows all siblings to use child joins, however, a single query is limited to 25 joins in total.
-- `c:lang` allows a comma-separated list of language codes.
+- `c:lang` allows a comma-separated list of language codes, rather than just a single one.
 - `c:tree` does not support the `start` key.
 - `c:timing` inserts a slightly different model.

+Any other commands not listed here are fully supported and should behave exactly as they do on the DBG Census.

 ## Response Shape

 The shape of the response document should be exactly the same as DBG Census.

 If you would prefer that responses are serialized according to JSON spec, you can add the `c:censusJSON=false` command.
-All number, boolean and `null` values will be represented appropriately, rather than as strings.
+All number, boolean and `null` values will then be represented appropriately, rather than as strings.

 ### Error Responses